koehlma/momba/_sources/guide/analysis.md.txt

 ## Model Checking

-Imagine you would like to know the maximal probability of winning the game assuming the player preforms optimal moves.
+Imagine you would like to know the maximal probability of winning the game assuming the player performs optimal moves.
 Put into a property definition, this may look as follows:

 ```{jupyter-execute}